Skip to main content

 What is a Chess Timer?

-A chess timer is a simple countdown clock that helps players manage time during a chess game.
-Unlike advanced chess clocks with increments and delays, a chess timer focuses on basic functionality: each player gets a set amount of time, and their clock counts down only when it's their turn to move.
+Chess timer is the chess countdown timer, which is a simple counter clock used to control the time in a chess game.
+In contrast to high-tech chess clocks that have chess increments and delays, a chess timer is aimed at the minimal functionality: each player has a certain amount of time, and the clock starts counting time only when it is his/her turn to move.

-Choose a chess timer when you want simplicity and ease of use.
+Select a chess timer when you need simplicity and ease of use.
 It's ideal for:

 Choose a chess clock when you need tournament features.
 It's better for:

-• Games requiring Fischer or Bronstein time controls
+• Games that involve the use of Fischer or Bronstein time control.

 • Serious study and improvement